Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 - 🔄 Landing page modernization in progress
   - ✅ Modern hero section with auto-rotating carousel
   - ✅ Responsive layout and animations
-  - ⏳ How It Works section (started)
+  - ✅ How It Works section with process steps
   - ⏳ Features section (next)
   - ⏳ Example Gallery
   - ⏳ Testimonials